selego/whitepaper/tests/INTERN_TECHNICAL_TEST.md

 - We should be able to `npm install` and run your code
 - Document any environment variables needed
-- If it requires API keys, provide test keys or instructions
+- If it requires API keys, provide the .env file

 ### What We're Looking For